C. Carroll Marsh

 Charles Carroll Marsh was a Union Army officer during the American Civil War.
 He served with distinction early in the war at the battles of Fort Donelson and Shiloh.
 He is commonly referred to as "C. Carrol Marsh" in official reports.

 Early life

 Charles Carroll Marsh was born in Oswego, New York in 1829.
 In 1853 he moved to Chicago, Illinois to study law.
 The legal profession was too crowded for Marsh and his studies lasted only a year before pursuing other business ventures.
 He joined the Chicago Light Guard becoming captain in that organization.

 Civil War

 Early Battles

-Due to the reputation of the Chicago Light Guard, Captain Marsh was called to Springfield, Illinois at the outset of the Civil War.
+Due to the reputation of the Chicago Light Guard, Marsh was called to Springfield, Illinois at the outset of the Civil War.
 Eager to offer his services, he responded quickly and was given command of the 20th Illinois Volunteer Infantry Regiment.
-Colonel Marsh and his command were transported to Cape Girardeau, Missouri and attached to Colonel Joseph B. Plummer's command at the Battle of Fredericktown.
+Marsh and his command were transported to Cape Girardeau, Missouri and attached to Colonel Joseph B. Plummer's command at the Battle of Fredericktown.